Supreme Components International: Awards and recognition

 In 2019, 2020, 2021 and 2022, SCI was marked out as a distributor to watch out for by SourceToday in their annual rankings for Top Electronics Distributors of 2019 and was the only Asian distributor to be featured in the list dominated by mostly North American companies.

-Financial Times in association with Statista ranked the top 500 High-Growth companies based on revenue growth between 2015 and 2018 in Asia-Pacific (comprising 11 countries).
-Supreme Components was ranked at 373rd position and 54th among Singaporean companies in this elite list.
+Financial Times in association with Statista ranked the top 500 High-Growth companies based on revenue growth between 2019 till 2024 in Asia-Pacific (comprising 11 countries).
+Supreme Components was ranked at 262 position and 46th among Singaporean fastest growing companies in this elite list.
 Supreme once again ranked among the Top 500 High-Growth Companies in Asia-Pacific for the rankings released in 2021.